Florida high school shooter's penalty trial begins

 FORT LAUDERDALE, Fla.
 (AP) — The penalty trial of Florida school shooter Nikolas Cruz began on Monday, the deadliest U.S. mass shooting to go before a jury.

-Cruz, 23, pleaded guilty last October to 17 counts of first-degree murder at Marjorie Stoneman Douglas High School in the deaths of 14 students and three staff members, and is only contesting his sentence.
+Cruz, 23, pleaded guilty last October to 17 counts of first-degree murder in the deaths of 14 students and three staff members at Marjorie Stoneman Douglas High School, and is only contesting his sentence.
 Jurors must decide whether he gets death or life without parole.

-The seven-man, five-woman panel, backed up by 10 alternates, will hear from lead prosecutor Mike Satz, who is expected to highlight Cruz’s brutality as he stalked a three-story classroom building, firing his AR-15 semi-automatic rifle down hallways and into classrooms.
+Lead prosecutor Mike Satz was expected to highlight Cruz’s brutality as he stalked a three-story classroom building, firing his AR-15 semi-automatic rifle down hallways and into classrooms.
 Cruz sometimes walked back to wounded victims and killed them with a second volley of shots.

+“Cold, calculated, manipulative and deadly” was how Satz described him, describing a video Cruz made three days before the massacre.

+“This is what the defendent said: ‘Hello, my name is Nik I’m going to be the next school shooter of 2018.
+My goal is at least 20 people with an AR15 and some tracer rounds.
+It’s going to be a big event and when you see me on the news you’ll know who I am.
+You’re all going to die.
+Ah yeah, I can’t wait.
+Ah yeah, I can’t wait.’”

 If lead defender Melisa McNeill gives her statement, she will likely emphasize that Cruz is a young adult with lifelong emotional and psychological problems who allegedly suffered from fetal alcohol syndrome and abuse.
 The goal would be to temper the jurors’ emotions as they hear the prosecution’s case, making them more open to considering the defense’s arguments later.